mjdecker/mjdecker.github.io/_notes/software-testing/tdd.md

 # Refactor
 * Improve the design and implementation of the code
 * Do not modify behavior, test suite must still pass
-* Code may have been inelegent or inperfect
+* Code may have been inelegent or imperfect
 * Several interations of TDD can compound this

 # Repeat